mirjanastojilovic/RISC-V-instruction-classification-on-remote-FPGAs/README.md

     * Change the variable `TEMPLATE_PATH[]` in `boards/sakura-x/sw/main.c` to point to the directory where the templates are stored.
     * Change the variable `DUMP_PATH[]` in `boards/sakura-x/sw/main.c` to point to the directory where the test traces will be saved.
     * Compile the Sakura-X interface software found in `boards/sakura-x/sw/`
-    * Program control FPGA with the bistream in `boards/sakura-x/hw/bitstreams/ctrl/sasebo_giii_ctrl_24MHz.bit`
+    * Program control FPGA with the bitstream in `boards/sakura-x/hw/bitstreams/ctrl/sasebo_giii_ctrl_24MHz.bit`
     * Program main FPGA with the bitstream generated in step 2.
     * Run the `unload_sio.sh` and `setupFTD.sh` scripts in the `boards/sakura-x/sw/Debug` folder
     * Run the compiled Sakura-X interface software found in `boards/sakura-x/sw/Debug` by running `./FTDexampleAES -t 100 -s 500 1000 -c 1 -i data/ -d data/`